jeryllei/BoneToSlime/README.md

 Current Version: 1.16.2

-Adds smelting recipe for bones to slimeballs
+Adds smelting recipe for bones to slimeballs.